evince05/ModelDungeonGenerator/documents/draft/README.md

 Depending on the term you are in, a grade may or may not be associated with your draft (check the main project assignment for this detail).
 However, failing to submit this draft may result in poor performance in your final grade, as you will miss out on the critical feedback needed to make your project a success.

-## Expected Items
+## Items

 * *this repository*: We will download the most recent version of your project (including this folder) on the due date.
-* `proofs.jp`: Jape file containing sequents that you intend to use (must not be final, complete, or proven).
+* `proofs.jp`: This contains some of our proofs for the project.
+For more detailed descriptions of the proofs, please refer to our Word document.
-* `modelling_report.docx` or (`report.txt` and `report.pdf`): Include either the Word document for your documentation draft, or a link to the OverLeaf project inside of `report.txt` if that is what you chose to use for (D5).
-If you are using OverLeaf, include a compiled version here as `report.pdf`.
+* `203_model_dungeon_gen_draft.docx`: The Word document for our draft.